Poseidon-ZKP/merkle-forest/README.md

     function downsizeGroup(uint groupId, uint size)
 ```

-increase/decrese group gurantee, group admin operation.
+Increase/decrease group guarantee, group admin operation.
-decrese only success if group's member number not exceed the new gurantee.
+Decrease only succeeds if the group's member number does not exceed the new size.

-### migrate exist group
+### Migrate existing group

-exist group as 1 MT of the MT Forest.
+Migrate existing group as 1 MT of the MT Forest.

 problem is